Biggest Job Interview Killers To Avoid

 Interviews are always going to make people nervous, no matter how much experience you have or how qualified you know you are for the job.
 In fact, the more you want the job and the more you know how well you would do if you had it, the more nerve-wracking that interview is going to be.

 This is why preparation is so important.
-If you are entirely prepared for the interview you will be less nervous and more able to focus on the questions being asked.
+If you are entirely prepared for the interview, you’ll feel more confident and better able to focus on the questions being asked.
 This means researching the company, making sure you have the evidence to prove you have the skills required, being comfortable but smartly dressed, and getting a good night’s sleep before the big day.
+You might also find it helpful to practice with an Interview ai tool, which can simulate common interview questions and help ease any last-minute nerves.

 Yet despite all this, you might still have some issues during the interview.
 These issues are what are known as ‘interview killers’ and they are problems that can put you in a bad light, often through no fault of your own, and can cause you to miss out on the opportunity in front of you.